 Wei Wuxian felt himself smile as he had not in a long time.
-Lan Wangji’s pale eyes caught onto light wetly; for a still and breathless second, he looked more statue than man, before he blinked and looked away.
+Lan Wangji’s pale eyes caught onto light wetly; for a still and breathless second, he looked more like a statue than a man, before he blinked and looked away.

 “Yes,” Lan Wangji said softly.

 As if called by the mention of him alone, Lan Xichen appeared down the harsh slope of the stairs, walking up slowly in company of a familiar man in golden robes.
-The both of them stopped a few steps below the bluff where Wei Wuxian stood and bowed, one at the shoulders, the other at the neck.
+The both of them stopped a few steps below the bluff where Wei Wuxian stood.
+They bowed to him, one at the shoulders, the other at the neck.